rust-lang/rust/text/1440-drop-types-in-const.md

 Destructors do not run on `static` items (by design), so this can lead to unexpected behavior when a type's destructor has effects outside the program (e.g. a RAII temporary folder handle, which deletes the folder on drop).
 However, this can already happen using the `lazy_static` crate.

-Destructors _will_ run on `const` items at runtime, which can lead to unexpected behavior when a type's destructor has effects outside the program.
+A `const` item's destructor _will_ run at each point where the `const` item is used.
+If a `const` item is never used, its destructor will never run.
+These behaviors may be unexpected.

 # Alternatives
 [alternatives]: #alternatives